Los Angeles Clippers: 2017–2019: Rebuild

+2019–present: The Kawhi Leonard era

+2019–2024: The Paul George/Kawhi Leonard duo

 In the 2019 off-season, Kawhi Leonard opted out of his final year on his contract with the Toronto Raptors to become one of the top free agents.
 Leonard chose to sign with the Clippers when the team agreed to trade for the Oklahoma City Thunder's Paul George.
 For George, the Clippers traded Shai Gilgeous-Alexander, Danilo Gallinari, four unprotected first-round picks, a protected first-round pick, and two pick swaps.

 Following the suspension of the 2019–20 NBA season, the Clippers were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
 They finished the year with a 49–23 record as the Western Conferences second seed.
 Despite high expectations, the Clippers failed to win their first conference semifinals series when they were eliminated by the Denver Nuggets in seven games.
 The defeat marked the second time that the Clippers lost the conference semifinals after taking a 3–1 series lead.
 A week later, Ballmer announced that Rivers stepped down as head coach in a mutual decision.
 Rivers was succeeded by Tyronn Lue.

-Despite losing Leonard to injury during the 2021 playoffs, the Clippers defeated the top-seeded Utah Jazz in the semifinals, leading them to their first Western Conference Finals appearance in franchise history.
+Despite losing Leonard to injury during the 2021 playoffs, the Clippers defeated the top-seeded Utah Jazz in the semifinals, leading them to their first Western Conference finals appearance in franchise history.
 The Clippers lost the conference finals in six games to the Phoenix Suns, preventing them from reaching their first NBA Finals.